Skip to main content

 Procedure for Complaints Against Accredited Programs

-1. Any individual, for example, student, faculty, nutrition and dietetics practitioner and/or member of the public may submit a complaint to ACEND against any ACEND-accredited program.
-However, the ACEND board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion or dismissal of faculty or students.
-ACEND will also not seek any type of compensation, reimbursement, readmission or other redress on an individual's behalf.
+1. Any individual, for example, student, faculty, nutrition and dietetics practitioner and/or member of the public may submit a complaint to ACEND® against any ACEND®-accredited program after all other options with the program and institution have been exhausted.
+However, the ACEND® board does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admissions, appointment, promotion or dismissal of faculty or students.
+ACEND® will also not seek any type of compensation, reimbursement, readmission or other redress on an individual's behalf.
 It acts only upon a signed allegation that the program may not be in compliance with the accreditation standards or policies.

-1. The complaint must be signed by the complainant.
-Anonymous complaints are not considered to allow ACEND to communicate with the complainant throughout the process.
-If the complainant requests to remain confidential to the program, the complainant must also provide a written copy of the complaint where identifying information is blocked out/redacted.
+1. The complaint form must be signed by the complainant to ensure that ACEND® can maintain communication and provide support throughout the process.
+Anonymous complaints will be considered only if sufficient information and evidence demonstrating the program's potential noncompliance with the ACEND Accreditation Standards and/or published Policies and Procedures are provided.
+If a complainant requests to remain confidential from the program, the complainant must also provide a written copy of the complaint with all identifying information redacted.

-• Once submitted and under review, ACEND will not accept additional evidence for the previously submitted complaint.
+1. Once submitted and under review, ACEND® will not accept additional evidence for the previously submitted complaint.

 4. Multiple complaints will not be accepted from the same complainant when the complaints are:

-• Simultaneous to a previously submitted complaint that is under investigation by ACEND.
+1. Simultaneous to a previously submitted complaint that is under investigation by ACEND®.

 11. If the complaint is determined to be unsubstantiated or not related to the accreditation standards or policies, no action is taken.

-14. Decisions related to a complaint review are not subject to an appeal by the complainant or buy the program; however, in the event the program is placed on probation or accreditation is withdrawn, the program has the right to request the ACEND board to reconsider the decision.
-(See the Requests for Reconsideration of ACEND Board Decisions Section 2.8)
+14. Decisions related to a complaint review are not subject to an appeal by the complainant or by the program; however, in the event the program is placed on probation or accreditation is withdrawn, the program has the right to request the ACEND® board to reconsider the decision.
+(See the Requests for Reconsideration of ACEND® Board Decisions Section 2.8)

 Find an ACEND-Accredited Program